TinyPART/TDMiL-artifact/README.md

-# ICDCS TDMiL Artifact
+# IEEE Access TDMiL Artifact

-This report contains the source code artifact for the ICDCS'24 submission on TDMiL
+This report contains the source code artifact for the IEEE Access'24 submission on TDMiL

 ## Repository Outline